ha-manel/Awesome-Books/README.md

 ## Acknowledgments

 - Hat tip to code reviewers and to everyone who reviewed the project and made suggestions.
+- Thank you [Taheny Belguith](https://github.com/TahenyBELGUITH) for your help and the improvement suggestions.

 ## 📝 License